Franco Carboni: Club career

 Carboni started his career in his native Argentina with Lanús, before leaving for Italy at the age of sixteen, when his father accepted the job of youth coordinator at Catania.
 He only spent five months with Catania before his performances caught the attention of clubs across Europe.
 He signed for Inter Milan in January 2020.

-He signed a new contract with Inter in April 2022.

-On 11 July 2022, Carboni was loaned by Cagliari.
-On 24 January 2023, he moved to Monza in Serie A on loan until 30 June 2024, with an option to buy for Monza and a counter-option for Inter.
+Having signed a new contract with the Nerazzurri in April 2022, on 11 July 2022 of the same year Carboni was loaned out to Serie B club Cagliari for the rest of the season.
+On 24 January 2023, he was recalled and subsequently loaned out to Serie A club Monza until the end of the campaign, with the deal including an option-to-buy for Monza and a counter-option for Inter Milan.

+On 9 January 2024, Carboni was recalled from Monza and joined Serie B club Ternana on loan for the remainder of the season.
+On 20 January, he scored his first professional goal in a 3–1 league win over Cittadella.

+On 12 July 2024, Carboni returned to Argentina by joining Primera División club River Plate on an 18-month loan, with an option to buy and a buyback clause in favour of Inter.
+Following the sacking of manager Martín Demichelis and the appointing of the returning Marcelo Gallardo, Carboni's spell with Los Milionarios came to an end after less than two months and without any official appearance, as he was not part of the new manager's plans.
+Subsequently, on 30 August 2024, Carboni officially joined Serie A club Venezia on a season-long loan.

+On 17 July 2025, Carboni joined Serie B side Empoli on a season-long loan with an obligation to buy.

 International career

 Born in Buenos Aires, Argentina, Carboni is eligible to represent both Italy and Argentina at international level.
-Having represented the Italy U18 national team in a 3–1 friendly win over Austria in 2021, he switched allegiance to his native Argentina, and was called up to the Argentina national team in 2022.
+Having played for the Italy U18 national team in 2021, scoring in a 3–1 friendly win over Austria, he switched allegiance to his native Argentina and was called up to the Argentina national team in 2022.

+In June 2022, he took part in the Maurice Revello Tournament in France with Argentina team.